babel/babel/README.md

 ## Want to report a bug or request a feature?

-> We are in the process of moving our issues from phabricator back to github issues!
-Check out https://github.com/babel/phabricator-to-github for more info
+Bugs and feature requests can be posted at https://github.com/babel/babel/issues.

-Bugs and feature requests should be posted at [phabricator.babeljs.io](https://phabricator.babeljs.io/).
+> We've moved our issues from phabricator back to github issues!
 > You can directly translate a github issue to phabricator; just add a T to the beginning of the issue.

 ```